 \end{itemize}

-We let $\gamma_i[v]$ be the employment benefits $i$ receives when he or she is employed, and let $\lambda_i[v]$ be the unemployment welfare $i$ receives when he or she is unemployed.
-Note that, even if $i$ always remains employed, both $\mathbf{S}$ and $\mathbf{S}\setminus \overline{i}$ change daily, if not hourly; thus $i$'s marginal gain is not a constant.
-Similarly, even if $i$ remains unemployed for a while, $\mathbf{S}$, $\mathbf{S}\cup \overline{i}$, and $i$'s marginal loss are not constant.
-To account for this uncertainty, we have already taken expectations in Eq.(\ref{eq:gamma}) and Eq.(\ref{eq:lambda}) when defining $\gamma_i[v]$ and $\lambda_i[v]$.
+Let $\gamma_i[v]$ denote the employment welfare received by individual $i$ when employed, and $\lambda_i[v]$ the unemployment benefits received when unemployed.
+Even if $i$ remains continuously employed, the sets $\mathbf{S}$ and $\mathbf{S}\setminus \overline{i}$ evolve over time, so the marginal gain is not constant.
+Similarly, if $i$ remains unemployed, the sets $\mathbf{S}$ and $\mathbf{S}\cup \overline{i}$---and thus the marginal loss---also vary.
+To account for this uncertainty, we define $\gamma_i[v]$ and $\lambda_i[v]$ as expectations, as shown in Equations~(\ref{eq:gamma}) and (\ref{eq:lambda}).